Child Support When the Child Turns 18 in Utah: End Dates and Exceptions

 How Judges Evaluate Evidence in End-Date Disputes

 Many Utah support disputes are less about broad legal theory and more about proof.
-Judges usually want to see the order, the worksheets if available, the child’s date of birth, school records, and a clear timeline of events.
-If the issue involves incapacity, emancipation, or a request to continue or stop support, the evidence becomes even more important.
+Judges usually want to see the order, the child’s date of birth, school records, the expected graduation year, and a clear timeline of events.

-The court first looks at the actual order, including whether it follows guideline support and whether it addresses multiple children clearly.
+The court first looks at the actual order, including whether it addresses multiple children clearly.

 Graduation dates, enrollment status, and expected year of graduation can all matter when support continues past 18.